YASH-MAHESHWAR1/RETAILPILOT/README.md

 🔗 **[Launch RETAILPILOT on Hugging Face](https://huggingface.co/spaces/Yash-M1775/RETAILPILOT)**

 You can try out all features — sales forecasting, stock prediction, and severity classification — in a fully interactive interface with real data.
+Along with that you can also get the deployed code in the files section of this

 ---